CS-433/ml-project-2-las_macinas/README.md

 To train and run the model to have predictions:
 1. Download train an test sets [link](https://www.aicrowd.com/challenges/epfl-ml-road-segmentation/dataset_files) and put them in the data file
-2. Create a file named models and another submission
+2. Create a folder named models and another folder submission
 3. In "constants.py", set the TRAINING_MODE to True and TESTING_MODE to True
 4. Launch "run.py"
-7. The desired output will be in /submission/submission.csv
+7. The desired predictions will be in /submission/submission.csv

 ## Structure

 <pre>
 .
-├── data                    # Dataset for training/ testing the model
+├── data                    # Dataset for training/ testing the model ├── models
+│    └── best_models
+├── submission
+│    └── submission
 ├── report                  # Report of the project
 ├── src                     # Source files
 │    └── helpers            # Helpers for the implementation of the code